Barista Guides10 min readFebruary 19, 2026

 Espresso Insider

 Independent espresso testing, practical brew education, and gear guidance for home baristas.
-Compare gear here, then continue to Amazon when you choose a product.
+Compare gear here, then continue to the retailer offer that best fits your budget and workflow.

 Newsletter